Learn More About Fleas & Ticks

-Keep your lawn and landscaping well trimmed.
+Keep your lawn and landscaping well-trimmed.

 Talk to a veterinarian about flea and tick prevention options for your pets such as flea and tick collars or specialized treatments.

-Beyond these tasks, the best thing you can do deter fleas and ticks is to seek help from the professionals, and at Dandi Guaranty, we've got your back!
+Beyond these tasks, the best thing you can do to deter fleas and ticks is to seek help from the professionals, and at Dandi Guaranty, we’ve got your back!